The Uncontacted Indians of Brazil

 Brazil’s Amazon is home to more uncontacted tribes than anywhere in the world.
-There could be up to 70 isolated groups in this rainforest, according to the government’s Indian affairs department FUNAI.
+There are thought to be at least 100 isolated groups in this rainforest, according to the government’s Indian affairs department FUNAI.

 Their decision not to maintain contact with other tribes and outsiders is almost certainly a result of previous disastrous encounters and the ongoing invasion and destruction of their forest home.